robo-jordo/jackal_self_exploration/README.md

 ## Motivation
 This project was completed as part of my final Masters in Robotics program at Northwestern university.
 This project was completed in partnership with a lab interested in the effect that increased range of sight owing to evolution had on the ability and necessity for animals to plan once they started to live on land where range of sight was greatly increased.
 This project aims to align with these interests by investigating the way that these learned policies change if the range of sight of the robot is changed.

+For an explanation of the algorithms in more detail please see my [portfolio post](https://robo-jordo.github.io/portfolio/#portfolioModal12)

 !!!!!!!!!!!!!!!Put images/ videos here!!!!!!!!!!!!!!!!!!!!!!!!!1

 ## Requirements: